lmagyar/prim-batch/README.md

 ### Options

 ```
-usage: prim-batch [-h] [--scheduled] [--no-pause] [--servers SERVER [SERVER ...]] [--folders FOLDER [FOLDER ...]] [--skip-ctrl] [--use-vpn] [--ctrl-only {test,start,stop}] [--test] [-t] [-s] [--debug]
+usage: prim-batch [-h] [--scheduled] [--no-pause] [--servers SERVER [SERVER ...]] [--folders FOLDER [FOLDER ...]] [--ctrl-only [{test,start,stop}]] [--sync-only] [--use-vpn] [--test] [-t] [-s] [--debug]
                   [--ctrl-args ARGS] [-d] [--sync-args ARGS]
                   config-file

 Multiplatform Python script for batch execution of prim-ctrl and prim-sync commands, for more details see https://github.com/lmagyar/prim-batch

 positional arguments:
   config-file                      TOML config file

 options:
   -h, --help                       show this help message and exit
   --scheduled                      tests networking, syncs without pause and with less log messages, but with some extra log lines that are practical when the output is appended to a log file
   --no-pause                       syncs without pause
   --servers SERVER [SERVER ...]    syncs only the specified SERVERs (all, or only the specified --folders FOLDERs on them)
   --folders FOLDER [FOLDER ...]    syncs only the specified FOLDERs (on all, or only on the specified --servers SERVERs)
-  --skip-ctrl                    use only prim-sync, you have to start/stop the server manually
+  --ctrl-only [{test,start,stop}]  use only prim-ctrl, you can sync the server manually (this is the equivalent of prim-ctrl's -i option), default: test
-  --use-vpn                      use vpn config (not zeroconf) to access the server (can be used only when --skip-ctrl is used)
+  --sync-only                      use only prim-sync, you have to start/stop the server manually
-  --ctrl-only {test,start,stop}  use only prim-ctrl, you can sync the server manually (this is the equivalent of prim-ctrl's -i option)
+  --use-vpn                        use vpn config (not zeroconf) to access the server (can be used only when --sync-only is used)
   --test                           do not execute any prim-ctrl or prim-sync commands, just log them ("dry" option for prim-batch), enables the --no-pause and --debug options

 logging:
   Note: prim-sync and prim-ctrl commands will receive these options also

   -t, --timestamp                  prefix each message with a timestamp
   -s, --silent                     only errors printed
   --debug                          use debug level logging and add stack trace for exceptions, disables the --silent and enables the --timestamp options

 prim-ctrl:
   --ctrl-args ARGS                 any prim-ctrl arguments to pass on - between quotation marks, using equal sign, like --ctrl-args='--accept-cellular'

 prim-sync:
   -d, --dry                        no files changed in the synchronized folder(s), only internal state gets updated and temporary files get cleaned up
   --sync-args ARGS                 any prim-sync arguments to pass on - between quotation marks, using equal sign, like --sync-args='--ignore-locks'
 ```